Rocket-Listings/Rocket-2013/README.md

 In sublime text, open `Rocket-Listings-Django/rocketlistings/settings_dev_template.py`, and enter your Postgres username where indicated.
 Save the file not as `settings_dev_template.py`, but as `settings_dev.py`.
 You can do a `save_as` by going Command+Shift+S.

-Going back to the terminal, inside the project root directory (`Rocket-Listings-Django`) run this:
+Going back to the terminal, inside the project root directory (`Rocket-Listings-Django`) run the following commands in order, __making sure to say no when it asks you whether you want to create a superuser__:

 	python manage.py syncdb

+	python manage.py schemamigration listings --initial
+	python manage.py migrate listings --fake

+	python manage.py schemamigration users --initial
+	python manage.py migrate users --fake

+Now we create the superuser:

+	python manage.py createsuperuser

 This adds all the DB tables you need for the project to work.

-If that runs without errors, it means your postgres install is working.
+If that runs without errors, it means your db install is working.
 That's very very good.
 Think about how good that is.

-After this command, the terminal may prompt you for you to add some superuser information.
-This is for administration of the local site, and has nothing to do with the codebase, so feel free to put your own info in there.
+The superuser information is for administration of the local site, and has nothing to do with the codebase, so feel free to put your own info in there.

 ### Start the development server